Gyan-Ranjan-01/portfolio/README.md

 # portfolio
-This is my portfolio created on 22 December 2025
+This is portfolio of Gyan Ranjan, student of IIEST Shibpur.
+The data used in this portfolio is with respect to Dec.
+2025.